 The meadows too contain an impressive array of small forbs.
 By the time weed season is over, it is hard to find a non-native plant here, but that only represents a starting point for further study in what might be done with it.
-This meadow now produces enough Lotus micranthus seed to be useful in helping other meadows repopulate after removing weed infestations.
+This meadow now produces enough small-flowered lotus (Acmispon parviflorus) seed to be useful in helping other meadows repopulate after removing weed infestations.